 Prescription Meds: The most well-known prescription motion sickness drug on pelagics is probably the scopolamine patch, known simply as “the patch” by birders.
 It is placed behind the ear and the drug is absorbed through the skin.
 If you decide to try it, be sure to thoroughly discuss it with your doctor.
 You may only need a 1/2 patch if you are small in stature.
 Ask your doctor about proper dosing so you don’t sleep through the whole trip.

-I have traded E-mail with a person on the West Coast who swears by a combination of the the patch and an oral prescription motion sickness medication.
+I have traded emails with a person on the West Coast who swears by a combination of the the patch and an oral prescription motion sickness medication.
 Apparently his doctor said that it was safe, but speak to your own doctor before mixing any medications.

 Wrist Bands: There are elastic wrist bands available that have a plastic ball mounted in them.
 The ball is placed over a specific pressure point on the wrist that is supposed to reduce nausea.
 While we can attest to the fact that the pressure point works, I do not know if the wrist bands are effective, but at least they look silly … er, I mean cool.

 Behavior On Board: What you do and don’t do on the boat can mean the difference between a good day and a bad one.
 First, avoid the stuffy cabin as much as you can.
 Sit near the center of the boat since both the front and back ends move much more.
 Also, you are much more likely to smell diesel fumes if you are at the back.
 Look out at something fixed like the horizon.
 This has an added bonus of keeping you looking for birds.
 Study gulls and gannets, or socialize with somebody to keep your mind occupied.
 Avoid break-dancing.
 Stay hydrated!
 Water is a friend not a foe.
 Sipping water throughout the day will help your body regulate temperatures, and a host of other great feats.
 So please bring or buy water onboard (the gallied boats will all sell water).

 Succumbin’ to Chummin’: So you’ve tried everything but you still get seasick.
 It happens sometimes.
 There are a few simple rules of etiquette when you have to make your offering to the sea gods.
 First, go to the back of the boat.
 The head (that’s “bathroom” for you landlubbers) is the WORST place to lose it.
 In a moving boat, you’re not going to hit your target.
 The place for your technicolor yawn is over the side and down wind.
 Getting sick in the cabin or the bathroom could get you fined.
 The crew has to clean it up, and will not be your BFFs if you do this.
 Also, it makes it miserable for everyone that has to follow you into the bathroom.

-Afterwards, it is important that you drink water so that you do not dehydrate.
+Afterwards, it is important that you sip water so that you do not dehydrate.
 Although you may not feel like it, it’s helpful to nibble dry snacks.
 If you bow to the stern again, you don’t want to have an empty stomach.